Barbecue: History

-Spanish explorer Gonzalo Fernández De Oviedo y Valdés was the first to use the word barbecoa in print in Spain in 1526 in the Diccionario de la Lengua Española (2nd Edition) of the Real Academia Española.
-After Columbus landed in the Americas in 1492, the Spaniards apparently found Taíno roasting meat over a grill consisting of a wooden framework resting on sticks above a fire.
+Spanish explorer Gonzalo Fernández de Oviedo y Valdés was the first to print the word barbecoa in Spain in 1526 as part of the Diccionario de la Lengua Española (2nd Edition) of the Real Academia Española.
+After Columbus landed in the Americas in 1492, the Spaniards found Taíno roasting meat over a grill consisting of a wooden framework resting on sticks above a fire.
 This framework was also used to store food above ground and for sleeping.
 The flames and smoke rose and enveloped the meat, giving it a certain flavor.
 Spaniards called the framework a barbacoa.

 Another form of barbacoa involves digging a hole in the ground, burning logs in it and placing stones in it to absorb and retain heat.
 Large cuts of meat, often wrapped in leaves, often a whole goat or lamb, are placed above a pot so the juices can be used to make a broth.
 It is then covered with maguey leaves and coal, and set alight.
 The cooking process takes a few hours.
 Olaudah Equiano, an African abolitionist, described this method of roasting alligators among the "Mosquito people" (Miskito people) on his journeys to Cabo Gracias a Dios on the Mosquito Coast, in his narrative The Interesting Narrative of the Life of Olaudah Equiano.

 Linguists have suggested the word was loaned successively into Spanish, then Portuguese, French, and English.
 In the form barbacado, the word was used in English in 1648 by the supposed Beauchamp Plantagenet in the tract A description of the province of New Albion: "the Indians in stead of salt doe barbecado or dry and smoak fish".

 According to the Oxford English Dictionary, the first recorded use in modern form was in 1661, in Edmund Hickeringill's Jamaica Viewed: "Some are slain, And their flesh forthwith Barbacu'd and eat"; it also appears in 1672 in the writings of John Lederer following his travels in the North American southeast in 1669–1670.

 The first known use as a noun was in 1697 by the English buccaneer William Dampier.
 In his New Voyage Round the World, Dampier wrote, "and lay there all night, upon our Borbecu's, or frames of Sticks, raised about 3 foot [3 ft] from the Ground".

 As early as the 1730s, New England Puritans were familiar with barbecue, as on 4 November 1731, New London, Connecticut, resident Joshua Hempstead wrote in his diary: "I was at Madm Winthrops at an Entertainment, or Treat of Colln [Colonel] or Samll Brownes a Barbaqued."
 Samuel Johnson's 1755 dictionary gave the following definitions: